Google and Google Scholar

 - Does not disclose sources indexed, subject coverage is uneven

 - It is a poor source for some formats e.g. industry standards

 - It is difficult to filter and sort results

 - Access to full text may require payment.

-TIP!
 Sign in to Google Scholar via the Library webpage to access full text that RMIT holds in linked databases.